 My Favourite Brussels anecdote

-In my case, it is all about connecting the dots: Brussels is the place where a Greek wedding not only led to incredible friendships and extensive summers spent on Greek islands, but also to meeting ‘that guy’, who happens to be from the deep South of Spain, which in turn led me to beat the drums at the Sevillian flamenco festival with a fabulous Australian woman draped in a dramatic pink dress who – so it turned out – used to go to the same Australian high-school as my 16-year-old self and therefore shares some old friends with me!
+In my case, it is all about connecting the dots: Brussels is the place where a Greek wedding leads to incredible friendships and extensive summers spent on Greek islands and on to all sorts of other exciting experiences… such as beating the drums at the Sevillian flamenco festival with a fabulous Australian woman draped in a dramatic pink flamenco dress who – so it turned out – used to go to the same Australian high-school as my 16-year-old self and therefore shares some old friends with me!